onedata/onedata-documentation/docs/admin-guide/oneprovider/installation.md

 #### Customizing Oneprovider Docker Compose script

-Similarly to the prevous installation method we need to create some directories and prepare a docker-compose.yml file.
+Similarly to the previous installation method we need to create some directories and prepare a docker-compose.yml file.
 Create the following directories:

 ```sh